NathanDunfield/artexamscan/latex/alt_tagging/README.txt

 1. PDFLaTeX: 2 minutes 43 seconds

-2. LuaLaTeX: 38 seconds
+2. LuaLaTeX: 28 seconds

-Either way results in a 3.0M file.
+The first way results in a 3M file, the second in a 2.2M one.